 Dollar Savings Direct is an online-only bank offering deposit accounts at an impressive interest rate.
-Dollar Savings Direct is a division of Emigrant Bank, founded in 1850 by Irish Emigrants and currently has $6 billion in assets.
+Dollar Savings Direct is a division of Emigrant Bank, a privately held bank founded in 1850 by Irish immigrants.

-Certificates of Deposit yield up to 2.8 percent — also significantly higher than most banks
+Certificates of Deposit yield up to 1.00% APY

 No fees or service charges